fmbellomy/gtmogs/README.md

 The expected use case is that this mod will be used almost exclusively by modpacks willing to implement their own ore veins that suit their specific needs.

 _cough cough modern industrialization pack devs cough cough_

-### KubeJS Integration
-If you're familiar with GT:M's kubejs integration for custom ore veins, then you already know about this.

-This is pretty much the entire point of the mod.
-If you want to know more about it, go read the [GTM docs](https://gregtechceu.github.io/GregTech-Modern/Modpacks/Ore-Generation/) for it.

 ### EMI integration
 In theory there should also be integration for JEI and REI, but I haven't tested those personally yet because I don't plan to use them.
 If you try using this with one of those mods and it doesn't work then make an issue and then I'll actually look into it.